top of page

 STEP 3: Officiant completes Marriage Registration form and sends to Vital Statistics Agency.

 Note: Vital Statistics Agency does not automatically issue a Marriage Certificate.
 You have to order it.
-You will receive the application when you purchase your Marriage Licence/Registration.
+You will receive the application when you purchase your Marriage Licence/Registration or you may order it online here.

 Fees: